PipelineAI/pipeline/docs/quickstart/docker/README.md

 ## Start Training Server
 ```
-pipeline train-server-start --model-name=census --model-tag=cpu --input-path=./tensorflow/census-cpu/input --output-path=./tensorflow/census-cpu/output --train-args="--train-files=training/adult.training.csv\ --eval-files=validation/adult.validation.csv\ --num-epochs=2\ --learning-rate=0.025"
+pipeline train-server-start --model-name=mnist --model-tag=cpu --input-path=./tensorflow/mnist-cpu/input --output-path=./tensorflow/mnist-cpu/output --train-args="--train-epochs=2\ --batch-size=100"
 ```
 Notes:
 * `--train-args` is a single argument passed into the `pipeline_train.py`.
 Therefore, you must escape spaces (`\ `) between arguments.
-* `--input-path` and `--output-path` are relative to the current working directory (outside the Docker container) and will be mapped as directories inside the Docker container from `/root`.
+* `--input-path` and `--output-path` are relative to the current working directory (outside the Docker container) and will be mapped as directories inside the Docker container as `/opt/ml/input` and `/opt/ml/output` respectively.
-* `--train-files` and `--eval-files` are relative to `--input-path` inside the Docker container.
 * Models, logs, and event are written to `--output-path` (or a subdirectory within).
 These will be available outside of the Docker container.
 * To prevent overwriting the output of a previous run, you should either 1) change the `--output-path` between calls or 2) create a new unique subfolder with `--output-path` in your `pipeline_train.py` (ie. timestamp).
-See examples below.
 * On Windows, be sure to use the forward slash `\` for `--input-path` and `--output-path` (not the args inside of `--train-args`).
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and/or `docker rm -f train-census-cpu-tensorflow-tfserving-cpu`.
+For example, `docker ps` and/or `docker rm -f train-mnist-cpu-tensorflow-tfserving-cpu`.
 * If you're having trouble, see our [Troubleshooting](/docs/troubleshooting) Guide.

 (_We are working on making this more intuitive._)

 ## View Training Logs
 ```
-pipeline train-server-logs --model-name=census --model-tag=cpu
+pipeline train-server-logs --model-name=mnist --model-tag=cpu
 ```

 _Press `Ctrl-C` to exit out of the logs._